SMC242/uni-notes/research/Interviews.md

 - Silence can prompt the interviewee to elaborate
 - Use markers
 	- "You mentioned ..., {probing question}"

+## Reflexive researcher
+- Be self-aware of your perspectives, biases and its influence on the interview process and data being collected

 ## Pitfalls
 - Don't be intrusive